tangrams/tangram-docs/pages/shaders.md

 #### `filter`
 Optional element.
 Defines the start of a `filter` block, written in GLSL, which is injected into the _fragment_ shader.

 This block has access to the `color` variable after lighting has been applied – it takes the form `vec4(r, g, b, a)`.
+It is always injected and applied as the final per-pixel coloring step, regardless of `lighting` setting.

 ```yaml
 blocks: